gyamamo/effetune/BUILD.md

    - The PortAudio module must be rebuilt for your local Electron version
   - `npm install` automatically runs `npm run rebuild`
   - `npm run rebuild` runs `electron-rebuild -w naudiodon,speaker`
-  - Run this manually if you see a `missing symbol` error
+  - Run this manually if you see a `missing symbol` error.
+The application will now print the missing symbol name to aid troubleshooting
    - If rebuilding does not help, delete `node_modules/naudiodon` and reinstall.
      The app will fall back to a slower JS implementation when PortAudio cannot load.